 Having the right potty training tools can also help.
 The team at Mom Loves Best combined our collective experience to choose the best potty training tools and share a few of our favorite hints, tips, and hacks.

-- Be prepared for accidents.
+- Be patient and prepared for accidents during the process.

 Potty Training Tools for the Bathroom

 These are the potty training tools we have found helpful for the bathroom.

 BabyBjörn Deep Potty Chair

 To provide a greater sense of stability and security, the deep potty chair from BabyBjörn has a higher back than most other simple plastic potties.
 It also has a rubber strip around the underside of the potty to prevent it from slipping on smooth floors.